Concordium/concordium.github.io/source/testnet/guides/import-export.rst

 .. _Discord: https://discord.gg/xWmQ5tp

 ================================================================
-Exporting and importing IDs and accounts using the mobile wallet
+Export and importing IDs and accounts using the mobile wallet
 ================================================================

 .. contents::